-The John Bassett Memorial Library Sheet Music Collection
+The John Bassett Memorial Library Digital Scores and Sheet Music Collection

 Over the years, the library has received several early 20th century sheet music collections from local donors.
 These works are now available digitally through our online catalogue.

 Browse and select from the following categories (and many more) in our catalogue:

 - Motion picture music excerpts